GGKorn/fever-nli/README.md

 python src/main.py -m 2 -i data/vanilla_wiki_data -o results/ -b 32 -e 2000 -l 0.05 -s 5000 -j <..> -a <..>
 python src/main.py -m 2 -i data/extended_wiki_data -o results/ -b 32 -e 2000 -l 0.05 -s 5000 -j <..> -a <..>
 ```
 This will begin the training of the decomposable attention model.
-The batch size has been increased from 4 as proposed in the model to 32 to provide a more accurate representation of the dataset as a whole.
+The batch size has been increased from 4 as proposed in the paper to 32 to provide a more accurate representation of the dataset as a whole.
 The overall process of manufacturing batches is less costly for this model, so the evaluation batch size could be increased substantially as well to provide more accurate evaluation metrics.
 Other hyperparameters remain unchanged with regard to Step 4.